PaMO: Parallel Mesh Optimization for Intersection-Free

 teaser image.

-We propose a GPU-based parallel mesh optimization that converts arbitrary meshes into low-poly, intersection-free, manifold meshes.
+We propose a GPU-based parallel mesh optimization that converts arbitrary large-scale meshes into low-poly, intersection-free, manifold meshes with high quality.

 Our algorithm efficiently processes large-scale meshes, reducing 2M-face models to 2K-face in 2.29s and 7M-face models to 7K-face in 5.32s.